 Rogers: Rogers materials are a family of high-performance substrates made from ceramic-filled PTFE (Polytetrafluoroethylene) materials.
 They offer excellent electrical performance with high frequency and low loss characteristics.
 Rogers materials have a low dielectric constant, which reduces signal loss, and a low dissipation factor, which reduces power loss.
-Rogers materials are expensive compared to FR-4, but they are suitable for high-frequency applications, such as RF (Radio Frequency) and microwave circuits.
+Rogers materials are expensive compared to FR-4 but suitable for high-frequency applications, such as RF (Radio Frequency) and microwave circuits.

-properties of Rogers:
+Properties of Rogers:

 - Dielectric constant: 2.2 to 10.2

 - Cost: Expensive compared to FR-4

 - Other properties: Excellent electrical performance with high frequency and low loss characteristics, low dielectric constant reducing signal loss, low dissipation factor reducing power loss.

 Isola: Isola materials are composite materials that balance cost and performance.
 They are made from woven glass fiber and epoxy resin, similar to FR-4, but with a higher glass transition temperature (Tg) and improved electrical properties.
 Isola materials are suitable for high-speed digital and analog circuits requiring good signal and power integrity.
 They are also cheaper than Rogers materials, making them popular for many multi-layer PCB designs.

 - Thermal conductivity: 0.3 to 0.5 W/mK